SYNOPSIS

 regarding print runs, actual sales, and subscription

 numbers.
-Tales Of Suspense #88 contains such a Statement.
+Tales Of Suspense #88 contains

-printed matters Second Class since the 19th
+who shipped their printed matters Second Class since the

-Century, but as of 1960 they were also required to list
+1960 they were also required to list their average paid

-their average paid circulation for the past twelve
+circulation for the past twelve months. |

 |